Snowshoeing

 Walking on the Lake

-• Surface vs. Shoreline: Walking on the lake gives you a stunning, open view of the Chateau that you can't get from the trees.
+• Surface vs. Shoreline: Walking on the lake gives a wide, open view of the Chateau compared with the shoreline trees.
 Check the Parks Canada notice board at the shore for "Ice Thickness" warnings.

 • The Hazard: The main risk on the lake is slush pools under the snow.
 Even if the ice is thick, water can seep up, and you can step into freezing slush that soaks your boots.